Zhongshan (state): Cities

-The capital city, Lingshou contained many ruins, including the foundations of palaces, workshops for bronze and ceramic, marketplaces, and cemeteries.
+The site of the Zhongshan capital Lingshou contains many ruins, including the foundations of palaces, workshops for bronze and ceramic, marketplaces, and cemeteries.
 The cemeteries around Lingshou contain some 125 tombs, and dozens more are scattered throughout the country.
 The city is believed to have been founded in 380, and to have remained the capital until 296, when Zhongshan was conquered.
 The city is strategically placed, surrounded on its west, north and south sides by the Taihang Mountains, with its east side facing plains.
 Like many other capitals of the time, the city was built at the confluence of two rivers.
 The city was about 4,000 m wide east to west, and 4,500 m wide north to south.
 Of the cities walls, only the earthen foundation remains, but it is known that they ranged between being 18 m and 34 m wide.
 Two gates can be seen, one on the west side and the other on the north side.
 Four pounded-earth terraces were attached to the walls, some near the gates.
 A small hill, called Huangshan, is inside the walls, in the north section of the city.
 The Shui Jing Zhu says that this hill is what gives the Zhongshan, meaning "central mountain", their name.
 The hill is believed to have been used as a watchtower.
 For further fortification, a small city was built 1.5 km to the east.
 This small city/fort was 1,400 m by 1,050 m.
 The remains of the pounded earth and buildings of the centre-western part still stand.
 This city was used to defend the only angle from which to attack Lingshou, which was clearly placed based upon military considerations, rather than economic or political.
+Dongyuan was another Zhongshan city, located in present-day Zhengding County, Hebei.